dotnet/docs-maui/docs/user-interface/controls/frame.md

 # Frame

 The .NET Multi-platform App UI (.NET MAUI) `Frame` class is used to wrap a view or layout with a border that can be configured with color, shadow, and other options.
-Frames can be used to create borders around controls but can be used to create more complex UI.
+Frames can be used to create borders around controls but can also be used to create more complex UI.

 [!INCLUDE [docs under construction](~/includes/preview-note.md)]